VISTA-Bench: Do Vision-Language Models Really Understand Visualized Text as Well as Pure Text?: VISTA-Bench

 {\textbf{Finding 2: Visualized text processing is governed by both perceptual robustness and instruction sensitivity.}} \textit{Appropriate settings improve accuracy, while poor choices can sharply degrade it.} From the visualized text and prompt, we explore three key factors that directly affect the model's processing of visualized text.
 Details are as follows.

-\textbf{Font Size.} Text questions are rendered in \textit{Arial} at 9pt, 16pt, 32pt, 48pt, and 64pt to examine how font size affects the modality gap.
+\textbf{Font Size.} Text are rendered in \textit{Arial} at 9pt, 16pt, 32pt, 48pt, and 64pt to examine how font size affects the modality gap.
 As shown in Figure~\ref{fig:overall_impact} top row, font size substantially influences performance across models and tasks: very small fonts yield the lowest accuracy due to poor legibility, with a larger impact in the unimodal setting where all semantics must be recovered from pixels.
 Increasing the font size to 32--48pt consistently improves accuracy, with the largest gains on MMLU.
 At 64pt, performance saturates or slightly declines because larger text induces more line wrapping and reduces the effective context per image.
 Overall, even under the best font sizes, visualized text remains worse than pure text, confirming a persistent modality gap.

-\textbf{Font Style.} Building on the font size analysis, we fix the rendering size at 16 pt to examine the effect of font style on the modality gap.
+\textbf{Font Style.} Building on the font size analysis, we fix the rendering size at 16 pt to examine font style effects on the modality gap.
 We compare a sans-serif font, \textit{Arial}; two serif fonts, \textit{Times New Roman} and \textit{Cambria}; and a handwritten-style font, \textit{Brush Script MT}.
-Across both models and tasks, standard fonts yield similar performance, with only minor variations relative to the \textit{Arial} baseline.
-The handwritten-style font consistently degrades accuracy across all benchmarks, with the largest impact on MMLU, where Qwen3-VL-8B-Instruct drops from 68.5\% (\textit{Arial}) to 64.5\% (\textit{Brush}) in Figure~\ref{fig:overall_impact}, and InternVL-3.5-8B exhibits a similar trend.
+Across both models and tasks, standard fonts yield similar performance, with only minor variations from the \textit{Arial} baseline.
+The handwritten-style font consistently degrades accuracy across all benchmarks, with the largest impact on MMLU, where Qwen3-VL-8B-Instruct drops from 68.5\% (\textit{Arial}) to 64.5\% (\textit{Brush}) in Figure~\ref{fig:overall_impact}.
 Overall, the gap is minimal with standard fonts but substantial with handwritten-style fonts.